Japanese destroyer Isonami (1908): Design and description

 The main armament of the Kamikaze-class ships consisted of two 40-calibre quick-firing (QF) 3 in 12 cwt guns on single mounts; the forward gun was located on superstructure, but the aft gun was at the stern.
 Four 28-calibre QF three-inch 8 cwt guns on single mounts were positioned abreast the superstructure, two in each broadside.
 The ships were also armed with two single rotating mounts for 450 mm torpedoes between the superstructure and the stern gun.
 When Isonami was converted into a minesweeper in 1924, she was rearmed with a pair of 12 cm 3rd Year Type guns taken from older ships on single mounts and the three-inch 8 cwt guns were removed.

 Construction and career

 Isonami was launched at Maizuru Naval Arsenal on 21 November 1908 and completed on 2 April 1909.
-The ship saw service in World War I and the Siberian Expediation.
+The ship saw service in World War I and the Siberian Expedition.
 She was converted into a minesweeper on 1 December 1924 and was renamed W-7 on 1 August 1928.
 The ship was decommissioned on 1 June 1930, but she continued in service as a tugboat and a dispatch boat until 9 April 1935.
 Afterwards she became a floating pier at Kure Naval Arsenal.